 “You find out what you are made of in the times when things don’t go your way, not when things are working well for you.”
 Cate Campbell

 If you need a kick-start, write down all the adversities and challenges you have overcome in your life.
 In addition, how they have helped you become the amazing person you are.
 Taking time to do this will help you shine the light on your strengths and your abilities to overcome adversity.
+Furthermore, it will help you increase your feelings of accomplishment and gratitude.

 3. Establish Routines and Habits